 Nobody likes a trend report more than health IT (HIT) nerds, and Becker’s did not disappoint with its many opportunities to receive this information, in addition to a strong call to action from keynote speaker, Edward Marx, Chief Information Officer of Cleveland Clinic.
 During his address, he called for organizations to stop piece-mealing incremental HIT solutions and instead think of implementing technology as their “mission.”

-Marx shared personal experience that digital health had twice saved his life.
+Marx shared a personal experience in which digital health had twice saved his life.
 He credited data from his smartwatch, Bluetooth blood pressure and heart monitors for his physician being able to regulate his medications daily, which got him running again just six months after he had suffered a heart attack while competing in a duathlon.
 And he also credits testing which used artificial intelligence (AI) technology with his early detection of prostate cancer, greatly improving his treatment outcomes and life expectancy.

 “I was already an evangelist for digital tools and digital transformation, but now it’s my mission,” Marx said, and that implementing digital technology should be thought of as a “moral responsibility” for all healthcare organizations.